ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-and-moderator-information.md

 on merckx will show the local database TS2 beam, if this seems unusually stable then the accelerator controls vista system may have frozen.

+## nagios

+Check for `merckx` in nagios, put it in the quick search box on the nagios top page